nikarichardson/CSCI393/dungeon/README.md

 Multi-player feature has not been implemented because I have a lifelong hatred of multi-player games.
 Probably because I didn't go to kindergarten and thus never learned how to play well with the other kids (‾▿‾)

 To run the dungeon I've created named <b>Erebor</b>, use `python3 erebor.py | python3 dungeon.py`.

 All graphics are credited to <a href="http://www.rpgmakerweb.com/products/programs/rpg-maker-vx">RPG Maker VX</a>.

+## Remaining Implementation/Tweaks
+- [ ] implement flee
+- [ ] unequipping weapons currently unsupported
+- [ ] set force_florid back on after running build Erebor code
+- [ ] apprentice object bug?
+- [ ] get rid of multiple printing for 'spawn'monster objs. options

 --------